 - Granola.
 In theory, granola is healthy, because it’s made of whole grains and nuts.
 But most commercial (and even homemade) granolas are loaded with sugar/maple syrup/honey, oil or butter, and huge amounts of nuts and seeds, which are fine in moderation, but very high in fat and calories.
 What to do: Eat granola in small portions (e.g. sprinkle 2-3 Tbsp on a bowl of plain yogurt with fruit) so you limit calories, and/or try making your own lower-calorie version.

 - Soft-serve frozen yogurt.
-Pinkberry, Yogurtland, TCBY, Tutti Frutti, Golden Spoon, and Freshens, are just a few of the popular yogurt chains these days.
+Pinkberry, Yogurtland, TCBY, Tutti Frutti and Menchie’s are just a few of the popular yogurt chains these days.
 While this is a better dessert choice than others, the serving sizes are often gigantic, which can mean your 150-calorie treat has quickly turned into a 500-calorie treat.
-What to do: Limit your serving to 8-oz, either by requesting a smaller amount, ordering a kids-size cup, or saving half your yogurt for later.
+What to do: Limit your serving to 8-oz, either by requesting a smaller amount, ordering a kids-size cup, or filling a large cup only part way.
 And take it easy on the toppings, which can add loads of calories and fat.

 - Fat-free, Low-Fat, and Light snack foods.
 Low-fat graham crackers are essentially the same as regular, but the fact that they say low-fat may cause you to eat more of them, according to research.
 Most low-fat or Light snack foods are also about the same calorie-wise as the regular versions, even if they are lower in fat or sugar, so switching to these products won’t help your diet any.
 What to do: When it comes to snack foods, examine the Nutrition Facts Label to compare calories — if there’s little or no difference, go for the regular variety and keep your portions moderate.